 Does My Project Require a Stormwater Plan?

 The intent is that residents can work through the spreadsheet and design a stormwater management area on their property while saving time and money.
-The Stormwater Mapping Tool is now provided (see the link below) to assist applicants while filling out the Simplified Approach document.
+The Stormwater Mapping Tool is now provided (see the link below) to assist applicants while filling out the Small Projects Plan document.

 We recommend looking at the user manual prior to launching a map.
 The manual is easy to follow and will assist in creating a map that suits the individual purpose.

 A building permit is required.
 Discuss project with the Building Code Official.

 Buildings and Building Additions

 All new buildings and building additions require a Building Permit and Zoning Permit.
 Buildings and additions that are in a historic district, floodplain or floodway, or create more than 1,000 square feet of new impervious surface area require supplemental permits.

 For commercial and institutional buildings, emergency radio communication compliance will be necessary.
 Visit our 800 MHz page for additional information.

 Burn permit applications are available at the Township office and on the Permits page of this website.
 Applications require a minimum of 72-hour notice to allow adequate time for processing by the Fire Marshal.
 Permits can be valid for up to one week.
 Please consider this timeline before you make any plans that might require a permit.